Tuesday, February 27, 2024

 25. Old and persistent tales tell of a certain order of Outsiders, or servitors of the Outsiders, who enter the Pale to judge the righteous and the wicked and to enforce the Rule.
 Opinion is fiercely divided as to whether these Arbiters are angels, demons, aliens, or something else entirely, if they even exist.

-26. The highest principle in the empire and among most religious groups in the Pale is not "good" but "truth" (which is understood to mean, among other things, "loyalty" and "obedience").
+26. The highest principle in the Empire and among most religious groups in the Pale is not "good" but "truth" (which is understood to mean, among other things, "loyalty" and "obedience").
 Falseness and disloyalty are the most loathsome sins.
 "Wide is the gate and swift is the river that leads to Falsehood, and many go by it," however.

 27. Imperial nomarchs (ruling nobles with circumplanetary or interplanetary fiefs) are ideally twins; one governs from the family's ancestral seat while the other, with a comitatus (a retinue of sworn companions) goes abroad as a knight.

 28. “In the beginning, God created the dark and the light and all the heavens.
 He set the stars and planets in motion and spread life across the cosmos, and human beings were his greatest creation.
-And he made seven great angels to govern creation, and bestowed upon them wondrous powers and set many lesser orders of angels beneath them.
-But when he instructed these lieutenants to serve his favored children, there was dissent.
+And He made seven great angels to govern creation, and bestowed upon them wondrous powers and set many lesser orders of angels beneath them.
+But when He instructed these lieutenants to serve His favored children, there was dissent.
 The first and greatest of the seven, who was the right hand of God and is now become the Adversary, would not kneel before human beings, and rebelled against his Creator, and overthrew the throne of heaven.”

 29. The emperor is widely believed to have access to the memories of all previous emperors, or to literally share a mind with all previous emperors, or in fact to still be the First Emperor, a deathless soul, millennia old, who simply migrates into a new body when their old one wears out.

-30. Government in the union, at every level, is a representative consensus-based democracy with delegates chosen by sortition; being selected to participate in an interplanetary congress is a tremendous honor but also a life-changing burden.
+30. Government in the Continuum, at every level, is a representative consensus-based democracy with delegates chosen by sortition; being selected to participate in an interplanetary congress is a tremendous honor but also a life-changing burden.

-31. In the absence of any kind of immediate responsiveness or alacrity on the part of delegates, a lot of the day-to-day business of maintaining order in the union and responding to people’s concerns falls to the vast bureaucracy.
+31. In the absence of any kind of immediate responsiveness or alacrity on the part of delegates, a lot of the day-to-day business of maintaining order in the Continuum and responding to people’s concerns falls to the vast bureaucracy.

 Unsavory Patterns in Contemporary Science Fiction